AbNeil/List-of-algorithms-used-in-generative-AI/README.md

-## Generative AI models and their categories:
+## Generative Deep Neural Network models and their categories:

 #### Text-to-text